-- Collect blood for a PK sample - Measure vital signs - Record a 12-lead ECG - Record concomitant medications and adverse events - Record patch adhesion score (60 minute wear time assignment only) - Remove patches and perform the following procedures in the order listed below (for 60 min wear time assignment only): - Investigator visual skin assessment of the application sites - Retain and package patches for freezing.
-Refer to full instructions in [Appendix 3](#). - Application site swabbing.
+- Collect blood for a PK sample following removal of the second patch - Record concomitant medications and adverse events - Remove patches and perform the following procedures in the order listed below: - Investigator visual skin assessment of the patch application sites within one minute of removing both patches and prior to swabbing - Retain and package patches for freezing.
+Refer to full instructions in [Appendix 3](#).

+- Application site swabbing.
 Refer to full instructions in [Appendix 3](#).